Managed OS for macOS Compatibility and Installation Mechanisms

 By Emalee Firestein

-What Is Managed OS for macOS?
+What is Managed OS for macOS?

 Managed OS is a feature in Kandji that allows an admin to specify a minimum OS version a supervised Mac must be running, and can enforce updating to the latest version if that minimum version is not met.
 This is all done with a simplicity similar to our Auto Apps feature.